-Homemade Banana Pudding Recipe (Magnolia Bakery Copycat)
+Magnolia Bakery Banana Pudding Recipe

-4.25 from 4 votes
+4.84 from 18 votes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 Banana Pudding is a traditional southern recipe consisting of pudding, banana, and vanilla wafer cookie layers.
 However, this recipe can be found just about anywhere nowadays.
 Although it’s easier to buy it pre-made, it tastes even better homemade.
-So here’s what you’ll need to make my banana pudding recipe yourself:
+So here’s what you’ll need to make my banana pudding recipe yourself.

-Bananas – you’re going to need ripe bananas for this recipe.
+• Fresh Bananas: You’ll need ripe bananas for this recipe.
 FYI: The longer the banana pudding sits, the more likely the bananas are to brown.
 The best way to ensure the bananas won’t turn brown is if you cover them completely with the pudding mixture so they aren’t exposed to air.
 (Brown bananas are still fine to eat, they just don’t look very appetizing.)

-Trifle Dish vs Shallow Serving Dish
+Trifle Bowl vs Shallow Serving Dish

 It’s pretty traditional to serve a layered dessert, like a banana pudding, in a trifle dish to see all the pretty layers.
 While it certainly makes a statement, it’s not necessary.
 I actually prefer making this in a 9×13 for easy transportation as well as storage.
 It also takes up less space in my fridge.